tytydraco/yessleep/out/Camp_Redwood_are_running_out_of_counselors_These_children_ARE_NOT_CHILDREN_Update_our_counsellors_are_not_who_they_say_they_are.md

 “He’s our friend!
 Wouldn’t Rowan do the same?”

 Yes, he would.
 But.
-He would also realise we’re lost causes.
+He would also realize we’re lost causes.

 “Gag him with something.”
 I said.
 “If he makes any more noise, we’re dumping him.”

 “He’s a kid!”

-“Just the mind one of.”
+“Just the mind of one.”

 I don’t know how animal crackers worked, but his age seemed to be progressively younger.
 This time he just sat with wide eyes watching us.